zaphodb2002/cpr-game/timeline.md

 ## Failed assassination attempt on Jasmine Jefferson by Nazi apologist (Light)

 # 2039 - The Corporate War
-## Los Angeles destroyed by Meta attack targeting an Amazon Facility (Dark)
+## Los Angeles destroyed by Meta attack targeting an Amazon Facility with WMDs (Dark)
 ## President Jefferson condemns Meta's actions, but does not prosecute, leading to escalation (Dark)
+## Zuckerberg is assassinated in a retaliatory attack (Light)
+## Protests erupt across the WCA over corporate violence and government oversight (Dark)
+## Counter-protests become violent as activists shut down supply lines and interfere in daily life (Dark)
+## 2040 - Former Militech CEO Geoff Saturday is elected president of WCA (Dark)
+## Gov. security contract is given to Militech, establishing them as a federal police force (Dark)
 # 2044 - Clonegate
 ### Questions arise about BioTechnica's Leadership Ethics re: cloning (Dark)
 # 2045 - Game Begins